kaho-dev/django-react-rooms/README.md

 In lesson 9, I replaced the componentDidMount function with useEffect.
 In order to make this async, I added an async function and await in the response so that it would work correctly and similar to componentDidMount.
 I also split the homepage component into FrontPage.js so as to keep my components separated.

+In lesson 12 I had to fix bugs with the alert messages, as the video uses class components, it was structured out differently.
+I opted to use functional components so it was a slightly different approach.